NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Rated Inlet Water Temperature

 This field is the inlet temperature to the panel under conditions used to rate the capacity of the panel.
-This value along with the other rated conditions is used to calculate the overall heat transfer coefficient (U-Value) that will be used to characterize the heat transfer between the water being circulated through the panel and the air in the space.
+This value along with the other rated conditions is used to calculate the overall heat transfer coefficient (U-Value) that will be used to characterize the heat transfer between the water being circulated through the panel and the air in the zone.
 The default value is 5°C (44°F).

 #### Field: Rated Space Temperature

 This field is the combined space temperature (air and surface) that the panel is exposed to during the rating process to obtain a rated capacity.
-This value along with the other rated conditions is used to calculate the overall heat transfer coefficient (U-Value) that will be used to characterize the heat transfer between the water being circulated through the panel and the air in the space.
+This value along with the other rated conditions is used to calculate the overall heat transfer coefficient (U-Value) that will be used to characterize the heat transfer between the water being circulated through the panel and the air in the zone.
 The default value is 24°C (75.2°F).

 #### Field: Rated Water Mass Flow Rate